biggis-project/biggis-docs/docs/data-sources/socio-economic/envirocar/index.md

 be associated with a sensor.
 There are 160 registered sensors which may be directly associated wit a vehicle.
 Additional information about the vehicle (type, etc.) is provided as well.

-Picture 1: Distribution of trips per sensor (german).
+!!! info "Picture 1: Distribution of trips per sensor (german)."
     ![Trips per sensor](tripspersensor.png)

-Picture 2: Distribution of trips per month in 2016 and 2017 (german).
+!!! info "Picture 2: Distribution of trips per month in 2016 and 2017 (german)."
     ![Trips per month](tripspermonth.png)